costacode/upload-files/README.md

-# Maya - Webpack Starter
+# :smiley_cat: Maya - Webpack Starter

-:smile_cat:

 A webpack starter with separate development and production configurations